oneapi-src/oneAPI-samples/Libraries/oneMKL/monte_carlo_european_opt/README.md

 *Warning*: On Windows, static linking with oneMKL currently takes a very long time, due to a known compiler issue.
 This will be addressed in an upcoming release.

 ## Running the Monte Carlo European Options Sample
 If everything is working correctly, both buffer and USM versions of the program will run the Monte Carlo simulation.
-After simulation, results will be checked against the known true values given by the Black-Scholes formula, and the absolute error is output.
+After the simulation, results will be checked against the known true values given by the Black-Scholes formula, and the absolute error is output.

 ```
 ./mc_european

 Monte Carlo European Option Pricing Simulation
-Buffer Api
+Buffer API
 ----------------------------------------------
 Number of options = 2048
 Number of samples = 262144